-- It is possible to do "computationally secure sdssions" - There exists pseudo-random generators; that is, create strings that comoutationally look random) - There exist one way functions f; that is functions such that f(x) is easy to compute but given f(x) it is hard to find a z such that f(z) = f(x) - There exist computationally secure digital signature schemes.
+- It is possible to do "computationally secure sessions" - There exists pseudo-random generators; that is, create strings that comoutationally look random) - There exist one way functions f; that is functions such that f(x) is easy to compute but given f(x) it is hard to find a z such that f(z) = f(x).
+Here "hard to find" means not computable in polynomial time. - There exist computationally secure digital signature schemes.